Loading...

 Riemann Sphere

-The Point to infinity
+The Point at infinity

-For some purposes it is convenient to introduce the point to infinity, denoted by $\infty,$ in addition to the points $z\in \mathbb C.$ We must be careful in doing so, because it can lead to confusion and abuse of the symbol $\infty.$ However, with care it can be useful, if we want to be able to talk about infinite limits and limits at infinity.
+For some purposes it is convenient to introduce the point at infinity, denoted by $\infty,$ in addition to the points $z\in \mathbb C.$ We must be careful in doing so, because it can lead to confusion and abuse of the symbol $\infty.$ However, with care it can be useful, if we want to be able to talk about infinite limits and limits at infinity.

 In contrast to the real line, to which $+\infty$ and $-\infty$ can be added, we have only one $\infty$ for $\mathbb C.$ The reason is that $\mathbb C$ has no natural ordering as $\mathbb R$ does.
 Formally we add a symbol $\infty$ to $\mathbb C$ to obtain the extended complex plane, denoted by $\mathbb C^*=\mathbb C \cup \{\infty\},$ and define operations with $\infty$ by the rules